microcks/microcks-ansible-operator/README.md

 #### AMQP feature details

-Here are below the configuration properties of the AMQP 0.9.1 support features:
+Here are below the configuration properties of the AMQP 0.9.1 support feature:

 | Section    | Property           | Description   |
 | ------------- | ------------------ | ------------- |